shadib42/shadib42.github.io/README.md

 Q. Why use GitHub pages to host your website?

 A. GitHUb Pages is availabe for free for anyone with a GitHub account.
 GitHub Pages can be used to host personal or professional website very easily.
-It is very easily customizable with site generators such as Jekyll and websites with custom domains can also be created using GitHub Pages.
+It is very customizable with site generators such as Jekyll and websites with custom domains can also be created using GitHub Pages.